 The CDC and New York State Department of Health have recommended that completing a WHO-approved vaccine series is acceptable as proof of being fully vaccinated.

 The current list of WHO-approved vaccines is available online.
 A vaccine is approved if “Finalized” appears in the column called “Status of Assessment.”

 All health information requirements must be presented in English or accompanied by a translation.
 Students who require the translation of documents can use one of the many translation services available on the internet.

 Students may be exempt from a COVID-19 vaccination on the basis of a medical or religious exemption if they meet very specific criteria.

 Decisions on exemptions will be made in a few business days, depending on volume.
 Students will be notified via email from Student Health Service staff.

 New students for the 2022-23 academic year must submit their application for exemption by July 15, 2022.

 Students may be exempt from the vaccination requirement if a duly licensed healthcare provider certifies in writing that the student has a medical contraindication to the COVID-19 vaccine.

-Students requesting consideration for a medical exemption from vaccination requirements must submit an exemption request form to student health service.
+Students requesting a medical exemption from vaccination requirements must submit the exemption request form to Student Health Service.
 Exemption request forms can be accessed on the Student Health Service channel located on the student tab in myRedDragon.
 Instructions for submitting exemption requests are included on the downloadable forms.

 Student Health Service will review exemptions in the same way the university considers requests for medical exemptions from measles, mumps and rubella (MMR) immunization requirements.